 With identity theft on the rise as one of America's fastest-growing crimes, it's becoming more and more imperative that Americans arm themselves with some form of fraud protection.
-Having professional and reputable identity fraud protection services oversee your financial activity and issue any red flags in the event of potential ID theft can go a long way in minimizing the damage that this crime can have on your life.
+Having professional and reputable identity fraud protection services monitoring your credit files, and alerting you in the event of a potential fraudulent activity, can go a long way in minimizing the damage that this crime can have on your life.

 But there are also simple tips you can implement yourself into your day-to-day routine for smart and effective fraud protection.
-If you're looking to better improve your chances of staving off ID thieves and reducing your risk for becoming an identity fraud victim, try incorporating some of the following into your daily life:
+If you're looking to a way to be proactive while reducing your risk of becoming an identity fraud victim, try incorporating some of the following tips into your daily life:

 - Keep your wallet light: While your wallet is supposed to be a convenient, one-stop location for your cash, credit cards and driver's license, don't pack it with anything you absolutely don't need.
 Important documents like Social Security cards, birth certificates and scraps of paper with passwords written on them should stay at home.
 If your wallet is ever lost or stolen, an ID thief could use any one of these to wreak havoc on your finances.

 - Think before you click: Avoid clicking on links that look suspicious or untrustworthy.
 There is no shortage of websites and phishing emails on the Internet that can all too easily infiltrate your computer and steal important data.

 - Check your credit report: By monitoring your credit report for changes you can detect identity theft shortly after it occurs, allowing you to respond quickly and minimize potential damages to your bank accounts or financial reputation.

 - Opt out: You may have already considered opting out of receiving unsolicited mail and emails such as credit card offers just to cut back on junk mail.
 Doing so can help reduce your risk of identity theft as well, because what is junk mail to you can be treasure to crooks.